Skip to main content

 Route all signals into a single CRM view.
 If you’re using Pipedrive, you can create custom fields for each signal type and a calculated “signal score” field.
 Every time a signal fires, a webhook updates the relevant company record.

-For automation between Rodz and your CRM, Make is an excellent no-code layer.
-We’ve covered this setup in detail in our article on automating intent signals with Make and Rodz.
+For automation between Rodz and your CRM, Make is a solid no-code layer.
+This setup is covered in detail in the article on automating intent signals with Make and Rodz.

 Step 4: Enrich Contacts Before Outreach

 Once a company hits your threshold score, you need the right contact.
-Use Fullenrich or Dropcontact to find and verify email addresses for the relevant decision-makers (typically the new sales leader, or the founder if pre-sales-hire).
+Use Fullenrich or Dropcontact to find and verify email addresses for the relevant decision-makers (typically the new sales leader, or the founder if the sales hire hasn’t happened yet).
 Validate emails with Bouncer before sending.

 Step 5: Personalize Outreach Around the Signal Combination

-This is where composite signals shine in your messaging.
+This is where composite signals pay off in messaging.
 Don’t send a generic cold email.
-Reference the specific combination of signals you observed — carefully, without being creepy.
+Reference the specific combination of signals you observed, carefully, without being creepy.

 Example opening:

-This kind of opening immediately signals that you’ve done your homework, creates relevance, and ties your outreach to a genuine moment in their journey.
-For multichannel sequencing, Lemlist lets you build personalized email + LinkedIn sequences triggered by exactly this type of signal event.
+This kind of opening shows you’ve done your homework, creates relevance, and ties your outreach to a genuine moment in their process.
+For multichannel sequencing, Lemlist lets you build personalized email and LinkedIn sequences triggered by exactly this type of signal event.

 Common Mistakes to Avoid